Environmental Community Awards

 Annual Environmental Community Awards

-The annual Environmental Community Awards celebration recognizes outstanding environmental leadership and achievement by honoring businesses, non-profits, schools, and individuals with the Environmental Star of Excellence (ESOE) award.
-Submitted projects, programs, or services are judged from May to May and must positively benefit the Plano community and its environment.
+The annual Environmental Community Awards Celebration recognizes outstanding environmental leadership and achievement by honoring businesses, nonprofits, schools, organizations, and individuals with the Environmental Star of Excellence award.

 Environmental Star of Excellence Business Awards